Struggling to make a board game? We’ve got your back!

 Adobe Illustrator: Used for creating detailed game assets and components.

 You can also join online communities and forums like r/boardgames to learn from other designers and share your progress.
-These communities also feature tutorials and guides from experienced designers which can provide valuable insights and advice.
+These communities also feature tutorials and guides from experienced designers, which can provide valuable insights and advice.

 Development and Production